 Collaboration is the belief that a collective mind outperforms individuals.
 It prioritizes open communication, shared knowledge, and mutual support.

-Strategic Analysis: Living Collaboration
+Living Collaboration

 Collaboration amplifies potential.
 Diverse perspectives strengthen outcomes—companies with greater diversity are more likely to outperform their peers2.
 A collaborative environment encourages psychological safety and co-creation.

-Key Insight: True collaboration is co-creation.
+Key insight: True collaboration is co-creation.
 It thrives when people feel safe to share nascent ideas.

-Actionable Takeaways: How to Cultivate Collaboration
+How to Cultivate Collaboration

 - Use “Plus-One” brainstorming: add a constructive element before critiquing an idea.